LQNguyen05-max/HygieiaChat/README.md

 | Firebase / DynamoDB or PostgreSQL | Optional data persistence |
 | FastAPI / Express.js | API services |
 | OAuth / JWT | Authentication & security |
-| If we got the time, we will add Flutter and Java/Kotlin for mobile applications | And more!!!
+| If we got the time, we will add Flutter and Java/Kotlin for mobile applications | And add a SaaS!!!

 ---